 - Appendix 1 sets out details of the Scheme's investment governance structure, including the key responsibilities of the Trustee, investment advisers and investment managers.
-It also contains a description of the basis of remuneration of the investment adviser and the investment managers. - Appendix 2 sets out the Trustee's policy towards risk appetite, capacity, measurement and management. - Appendix 3 sets out the Scheme's investment manager arrangements.
+It also contains a description of the basis of remuneration of the investment adviser and the investment managers. - Appendix 2 sets out the Trustee's policy towards risk appetite, capacity, measurement and management. - The separate Investment Policy Implementation Document sets out the Scheme's investment manager arrangements.